Sunday, 12 July 2015

 One of our rules, learned over many years of experience, is to only have pizzas when there is no other choice, the reason being that pizzas are usually the last thing to disappear from the dining possibilities of a town.

 We started with a big green salad which we shared, mopping up the last of the dressing with bread.

 The main course in Keith’s case was a rich lasagne, and in mine steak with green peppercorn sauce and gratin dauphinois, my favourite.

 We were conscious that this was our farewell to French dining for the year, and it had all the attributes – the warm evening, the convivial atmosphere, the wine, the endless fresh bread and the delicious food.

 Finishing in style, we shared a Café Liégeois, with a gaudy banner planted on top like the flag of some conquering mountaineer.
 Although we had hardly been able to make the ascent of a hump-backed bridge earlier in the day, we felt we had something in common with conquering mountaineers.

-I made an effort to eat some of this festive dessert, but by that time I was too full to do much.
+I made an effort to eat some of this festive dessert, but by that time I was too full to be much help.

 We strolled back to our tent in a very happy frame of mind, pleased to be going home, but equally pleased with what we had done.

-Early next morning we took the back route around the fortress of Montrond, to the railway station at Orval, where we threw way the last crumpled, stained page of the two hundred maps that we had used on the walk.
+Early next morning we took the back route, around the fortress of Montrond, to the railway station at Orval, where we threw away the last crumpled, stained page of the two hundred maps that we had used on the walk.